bpftrace/bpftrace/tests/README.md

 * Run: `sudo make runtime-tests` inside your build folder
 * By default, runtime-tests will look for the executable in the build folder.
 You can set a value to the environment variable `BPFTRACE_RUNTIME_TEST_EXECUTABLE` to customize it

+If you need to run a test program to probe (eg, uprobe/USDT), you can use the `BEFORE` clause.
+The test scripts will wait for the test program to have a pid.

+The BEFORE clause will block up to the TIMEOUT waiting for a PID matching the basename of the last space-separated token.
+For instance, if the BEFORE clause is `./testprogs/usdt_test`, it will wait for a processed called `usdt_test`.
+If it is `./testprogs/mountns_wrapper usdt_test` it will also wait for a process called `usdt_test`.
+This approach is invalidated if a test program requires arguments in the future, but so far test programs are simple and separate minimal programs to test tracing functionality, and argument passing hasn't been required.
+If test programs need arguments, a more sophisticated approach will be necessary.

 ### Test programs

 You can add test programs for your runtime tests by placing a `.c` file corresponding to your test program in `tests/testprogs`.